yousinix/portfolYOU/docs/docs.md

 #### External Content

-If you want your project, article or even the page to refer to an external resource, _**google.com** for example_, just add the following attribute to your front matter:
+If you want your project, post or even the page to refer to an external resource, _**google.com** for example_, just add the following attribute to your front matter:

 ```yaml
 ---